 The magnetic compass is the primary navigation aid for most light aeroplanes.

-It is the only instrument in most light aeroplanes that indicates the correct heading.
-The directional indicator (DI) or directional gyro (DG) is simply gyro-stabilised and can be set to any heading.
+It's the only instrument in most light aeroplanes that indicates the correct heading.
+The direction indicator (DI) or directional gyro (DG) is simply gyro-stabilised and can be set to any heading.
 To be of any value it must be manually aligned with the magnetic compass on a regular basis.

 In using the magnetic compass for navigation purposes there are more considerations than just the turning errors.

 The magnetic compass displays several errors in its use, most of which the DI eliminates.
 If, for any reason, the DI becomes unusable, the pilot will need to be able to turn onto and maintain a compass heading.

 The cause of compass errors is not as important as how to compensate for those errors in flight.
 A basic understanding of the causes of compass errors is all that is required.

 To turn accurately onto, and maintain, compass headings, compensating for known errors in the magnetic compass.

 The earth has a geographical (true) North Pole and a geographical (true) South Pole.